About Me

 Email: ffalzon(at)ethz(dot)ch

 In July 2023 I started my postdoc in the Applied Cryptography group at ETH Zurich under the guidance of Prof. Kenneth Paterson.
-I am currently working on projects relating to encrypted databases, searchable encryption, and database security, and my latest works have focused on graph encryption schemes.
+I am currently working on projects relating to encrypted databases, authenticated data structures, private information retrieval, and private set intersection.
 My work is funded by the CYD Distinguished Postdoctoral Fellowship.

-I recently obtained my Ph.D. from the University of Chicago.
+I obtained my Ph.D. from the University of Chicago in 2023.
 I was fortunate to be advised by Prof. Roberto Tamassia at Brown University and by Prof. Ben Zhao at UChicago.

 I am also interested in the interplay between privacy technology and the European Union’s GDPR.
 I was previously a part of the Bridging Privacy Definitions working group, where we co-developed computer science and legal definitions to close the gap between the two fields.